fukurosan/nyang/docs/docs/documentation/multiplicity.md

 # Multiplicity
-Nyang is able to display multiplicity on relations.
+NYANG is able to display multiplicity on relations.
 This can be specified by supplying a multiplicityFrom and multiplicityTo attribute on the edge objects in your dataset.

 Consider the following example:
 ```javascript